-Kaido Books & Coffee was just down the street from my third (and final) hotel during my first trip to Japan in 2017.
+Kaido Books & Coffee was just down the street from my third (and final) hotel in Tokyo during my first trip to Japan in 2017.
 I’d done extremely well when it came to good coffee near hotels/work on that trip and Kaido (plus Blue Bottle Coffee at Shinagawa Station) was the icing on the cake.
 It was also a surprise, a random discovery as I explored the rather lovely residential street I was unexpected staying on.
 I made a few visits during my stay in 2017, popping back again on my return to Tokyo in July 2018.

 Kaido Books & Coffee does what it says on the tin: a book shop combined with a coffee shop.
 In fairness, though, it’s more like a coffee shop with plenty of books.
 In fact, I didn’t see anyone buy a book the whole time I was there!
 It seems that the books are more for the customers to browse while lingering over coffee.